 Treatment options by type of bowel cancer

-This involves one long cut (incision) down your abdomen.
-Open surgery usually means a larger wound and slower recovery.
-It requires a longer hospital stay.
+- Open surgery – usually done with one long cut down the middle of your abdomen.
+Open surgery usually means a larger wound, slower recovery and a longer hospital stay.

 Surgery for cancer in the colon

-The most common type of surgery is called a colectomy.
-There are different types of colectomies depending on whether part or all of the colon is removed.
+The most common type of surgery for colon cancer is a colectomy (removal of a part of the bowel).
 Lymph nodes near the colon and some normal bowel around the cancer will also be removed.

-The surgeon usually cuts the colon on either side of the cancer and then joins the two ends of the colon back together.
+The surgeon usually cuts the bowel on either side of the cancer, with a small border of healthy tissue called the margin, and then joins the two ends of the bowel back together.
 This join is called an anastomosis.

 Sometimes one end of the bowel is brought through an opening made in your abdomen and stitched onto the skin.
-This procedure is called a colostomy (if made from the colon in the large bowel) or ileostomy (if made from the ileum in the small bowel).
-The opening – called a stoma – allows faecal waste to be removed from the body and collected into a bag.
+This procedure is called a colostomy (if made from the large bowel) or ileostomy (if made from the small bowel).
+The opening – called a stoma – allows faeces to be collected in a bag.

 Types of colectomies